m-kraus/prometheus_experiments/README.md

 # experiment_prometheus_cascade_multicluster

+## Objective

+Monitor multiple Openshift-Clusters from inside using Prometheus (with a low retention time), and push all metrics to an external InfluxDB for each cluster using `remote_write`.
+These InfluxDBs are then queried using `remote_read` from a single outer Prometheus.
+This outer Prometheus is the datasource for some Grafana dashboards.

 ## The obvious words of warning by Brian Brazil

 In general you should only be planning on pulling aggregated or other low-cardinality metrics from remote storage, as you would for federation.